Upper Gastro-Intestinal (GI) surgery

 What was seen on your gastroscopy?

-During your gastroscopy the endoscopist saw an abnormal appearing area in either your wind-pipe (oesophagus), stomach, or duodenum that was suspicious of being a cancer.
+During your gastroscopy, the endoscopist saw an abnormal area in either your windpipe (oesophagus), stomach, or small intestine (duodenum) that will need further investigation.

 What happens next?

-The CT scan is done so that while awaiting your biopsy results, your treatment options can be discussed within a Upper GI multi-disciplinary team (MDT) meeting.
+The CT scan is done so that your treatment options can be discussed by our teams at hospital.

 What is a CT scan?